oirlab/iris_visualization/README.md

 After this you should have `jdaviz` in your path:

-    $ which jdaviz                                                                                                         │·····
+    $ which jdaviz
     /data/software/repo/anaconda3/envs/jdaviz/bin/jdaviz

 Open an issue in this repository if the environment is broken.
+In particular, if colormaps are broken, paste any warning you see in the terminal to https://github.com/oirlab/iris_visualization/issues/3.

 ### Test data